 Another way of selling a burial life insurance policy is via a life settlement.
 You can sell your policy to a third party who will pay a lump sum of cash.
 In effect, they will take care of paying the premiums and become the beneficiary.
-Some people choose this option when their life expectancy is less than 20 years.
+Some choose this option when their life expectancy is less than 20 years.

 4. Transfer the Policy

-Another insurance policy option is to transfer the policy to a funeral home to pay for non-cancellable burial plan.
+Another insurance policy option is to transfer the policy to a funeral home to pay for a non-cancellable burial plan.
 This strategy is exempt from Medicaid’s asset limit.

 5. Assign your Insurance Policy to a Funeral Home

-Your life insurance death benefit will go to the funeral home upon your death, and anything left will go to your beneficiary.
+Your life insurance death benefit will go to the funeral home upon death, and anything left will go to your beneficiary.